sgorgun/valid-brackets/README.md

 ## Task description Draft ##

-Check the correct placement of the brackets '(', ')', '[', ']', '{', '}' in the sentence.
+Check the correct placement of the brackets `'(', ')', '[', ']', '{', '}'` in the sentence.
 When solving the task, note that the set of brackets may change.
-Develop unit tests.